akyuzg/MotionMonitorApp/README.md

     * Usecases
 3. Presentation Layer

+### Notes
-- Coroutines and Flow used with Room database and used for recording ball coordinates
+- Coroutines and Flow used with Room database and used for collecting ball coordinates
 - You can record x, y, z coordinates.
 No object used to show the movement in z-axis.